Induced phase transitions and spontaneous symmetry breaking based on the renormalized Ginzburg-Landau theory: The renormalized Ginzburg-Landau theory

-For $d = 2$, the expression for the renormalized quadratic coefficient is given by $r(d = 2, T) = \eta\left(\frac{T}{T_{c}}\right) + r_0(T - T_c)$.
+where $\epsilon = \frac{\eta}{r_0T_{c}}$ defines the scaled fluctuation correction ratio term.
+For $d$ = 2, the expression for the renormalized quadratic coefficient is given by $r(d = 2, T) = \eta\left(\frac{T}{T_{c}}\right) + r_0(T - T_c)$.
 This expression is relatively straightforward, similar to the thermodynamic quantities derived from it.
-The temperature at which $r(d = 2, T)$ changes sign decreases as $r(d = 2, T)$ increases and is significantly influenced by the nature of fluctuations in the system (see Eq.
-(12) for $d = 2$)).
-For large values of $\eta$, $T_{c_{2D}}$ can approach zero, thereby confirming the Mermin-Wagner theorem.
-For $d >2$, the solutions are nearly the same as those obtained from standard theory, with the main difference being that thermodynamic parameters depend on the intrinsic nature of the systems involved.
+The temperature at which $r(d = 2, T)$ changes sign decreases as $r(d = 2, T)$ increases and is significantly influenced by the nature of fluctuations in the system (see Eq.~\eqref{eq12} for $d$ = 2)).
+For large values of $\eta$, $T_{c_{2D}}$ can approach zero, thereby confirming the Mermin-Wagner theorem~\cite{Mermin}.
+In the following paragraph, we will discuss in detail the behavior of the transition temperature in two-dimensional systems.
+For $d > 2$, the solutions are nearly the same as those obtained from standard theory, with the main difference being that thermodynamic parameters depend on the intrinsic nature of the systems involved.
 While Landau's theory does not allow us to predict the exact transition temperature, it does facilitate an analysis of the system's behavior near the transition.
 In our model, we emphasize that the mean-field transition temperature represents a characteristic thermal scale rather than the true transition temperature for systems with dimensions $d \leq 2$.
 This highlights the necessity of modifying Landau's theory to account for the crucial role of dimensionality in the manifestation and analysis of transitions, which is important for understanding concrete phenomena.
 Several open questions in phase transitions and critical phenomena remain pertinent.
 A key question is whether all low-temperature phase effects arise solely from fluctuation-induced order parameters.
-Given that pre-transitional behaviors provide insights into the physical mechanisms underlying phase transitions, our approach diverges from the standard one and necessitates numerical investigation of Eqs.
-(8) and (9) to better understand the contribution of the correction term $\Omega(d, T)$.
+Given that pre-transitional behaviors provide insights into the physical mechanisms underlying phase transitions, our approach diverges from the standard one and necessitates numerical investigation of Eqs.~\eqref{eq8} and ~\eqref{eq9} to better understand the contribution of the correction term $\Omega(d, T)$.